chronolife-rd/blocklife/README.md

-# Block or activate end users
+# Block or activate end users for a given User account